 - General human capital investments improve a workforce’s capabilities through training and other strategies that could conceivably benefit any competitors your employees work for in the future.

-Read about these two classifications that were identified by University of Chicago economists Gary Becker and Theodore Schultz.
+Read about these two classifications that were identified by the University of Chicago economists Gary Becker and Theodore Schultz.

 Check out this post to find a concrete framework for strategic human capital investment planning.

 Mitigating risks associated with general human capital investments